empirical7/de2_project/README.md

 * Enable Timer1 overflow interrupt

+`getCO2ppm()`
+* Converts raw analog input into particles per milion (ppm) of carbon dioxide in the air

+* This funcion uses ADC (analog-digital convertor) for reading the raw data

+* Samples the voltage on analog input and converts it into digital form

+* Then it calculates ppm of CO2 in air using that data

 `main()`

-* Initializes TWI, OLED, TIMER1
+* Initializes TWI, OLED, TIMER1, ADC

 * Enable globar interrupts

 * Waits for flag_update_oled

-* Formats and prints temperature and humidity values to OLED
+* Formats and prints temperature,  humidity and CO2 values to OLED

 * Updates the dispaly buffer